-We are excited to share the 87 recipients of our first GNI Innovation Challenges in Asia-Pacific, North America, and Latin America representing 26 countries around the regions.
+In November 2018, we announced the steps we’re taking as part of the Google News Initiative to fund projects that inject new ideas into the news industry.
+We are excited to share the 108 recipients of our first GNI Innovation Challenges in Asia-Pacific, Latin America, Middle East, Turkey & Africa and North America representing 39 countries around the regions.
 This funding will enable our partners to develop sustainable business models by diversifying revenue streams and/or increasing audience engagement.
 You can read more about selected projects below.

 See the winners from each region

 Summary: A comprehensive, searchable guide to pre-K through 12 education in North Texas.
 Education choices are not as limited as they seem, whether within traditional public schools or beyond.
 This will help parents of all income levels understand what choices they have and empower them to choose what is best for their children.